alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-11-rule-on-prophet-songs.md

 source: "Fatawa Al-Lajnah Al-Da'imah no. 18440-2"
 hijri: Dhul-Qa'dah 20, 1441 AH
 lang: en
-excerpt: "Many Muslims celebrate the Prophethood of our Messenger with musical songs just as the Jews and Christians do.
+summary: "Many Muslims celebrate the Prophethood of our Messenger with musical songs just as the Jews and Christians do.
 They mention Allah while music is played."
 muftis:
   chairman:
     - name: Shaykh Ibn Baz